 Cresting is a mutation that occurs as the plant grows.
 Instead of producing more branches or stems, the plant flattens out and creates a wide flat surface.
-The leaves generally grow along the top of ridge of this wide growth and they are very compact.
-It’s something that happens naturally and can’t be forced so they are more rare than their non-crested counterparts.
+The leaves generally grow along the top of the ridge of this wide growth and they are very compact.
+It's something that happens naturally and can't be forced so they are rarer than their non-crested counterparts.

 I saw my first crested succulent (at least that I'm aware of) in person in the garden of Mimi from I Dream of Succulents.
 This crested Aeonium ‘Starburst' was beautiful!

 She was kind enough to give me a smaller version of this same plant and I love it!
 That was the first crested succulent I owned.
 I still have it, although it is slightly sunburned so I'll have to show it off when it's looking a little happier.
 I saw a crested ‘Topsy Turvy' in Rancho Garcia Nursery's shop on Etsy and knew I needed to add that to my collection.
 They are just so amazing!

 If you'd like to buy your own, I recommend buying from CTS Airplants.
 They have a few varieties to choose from.

 I was in Santa Barbara a while ago and saw several crested succulents at Seaside Gardens (amazing place… definitely worth visiting).
 They had an amazing collection of crested Aeoniums.

 I love how this one also had a bunch of normal stems coming off it too.